AI Kills AI Kills

 TDavid "Frets" Fritz

-TDavid "Frets" Fritz (lead guitar) — 9.5/10 First instinct: whether the guitars are essential or just decorating dead space.
+TDavid "Frets" Fritz (lead guitar) — 9.1/10 First instinct: whether the guitars are essential or just decorating dead space.
 What lands: the structure feels disciplined enough to support the bigger moments.
+Lyric note: supplied lyrics materially overrode the rough transcription, so the writing read is based on the provided text.
+Artist memory: parts of this feel familiar to '01 The House That Taught Me To Listen stem remix ref' and '3steps v4', especially in the recurring auditory haunting and grief and longing thread.
 Also working: there is enough edge on top for the guitars to speak.
 Watch-out: there is room to push the strongest idea a little harder so the track leaves a deeper mark.
-Signature line: "The guitar needs a reason to be here."
+One more thing: Frets would keep the guitar parts talking to the arrangement like this, because the structure is finally giving them room to matter.

 Steve "Sticks" Bam